 In order to use the COM object(s) on a given MS Windows host computer, the <name>\com.dll must be registered.
+You may need to enable Administrator privileges to perform the registration.
 The esigen command does this at the end if the '-com' option is specified (assuming the preceding steps were successful), but if the '-comr' option is used it does not register the COM object(s).